casey/just/README.md

 #### Running Recipes at the End of a Recipe

-Normal dependencies of a recipes always run before a recipe starts.
+Normal dependencies of a recipe always run before a recipe starts.
 That is to say, the dependee always runs before the depender.
 These dependencies are called "prior dependencies".